 From Mary Berry to the BBC, every scone recipe will vary slightly but the ratios are usually pretty similar and rely on the simple ingredients of plain flour, milk, butter and baking powder.
+Thanks to the simple ingredients we’re using here, these scones are foolproof!
+There are a few ingredient substitution suggestions just below the recipe as well for if you need to slightly change the ingredients to suit your needs.

 You can play around with add-ins as well, folding in grated cheddar cheese for a cheese scone or some soaked sultanas for a fruit scone.
+See the sections below the recipe for more info on this.

 I like the addition of eggs to my scone dough as I think they produce a cakier texture and help the scones stay softer for longer.